mosip/documentation/docs/registration-client-home-page.md

 # Overview
-This guide describes the various funtions provided in the Home page of the reference UI implementation of the registration client.
+This guide describes the various functions provided in the Home page of the reference UI implementation of the registration client.

 ## Registration client reference UI implementation
 Below is the image of the reference UI implementation of the registration client.